 The pods are often used whole in braised dishes and should be removed before serving it.
 Likewise, you should remove them before eating if you use them as a garnish.
 Like bay leaves and cloves, they are potential choking hazards.
 In addition, they remain very hard after cooking, which means that biting down on one could result in a broken tooth.

 Do use star anise with fattier meats.

-Like other herbs and spices with the licorice note, star anise goes particularly well with high-fat meats including pork as well as goose, and duck.
-Chinese five spice powder — in which star anise plays a starring role — is often used in dishes containing these meats.
+Like other herbs and spices with the licorice note, star anise goes particularly well with high-fat meats, including pork, goose, and duck.
+Chinese five-spice powder — in which star anise plays a starring role — is often used in dishes containing these meats.
 Its flavor cuts through their fattiness.